paulseagrave/AspNetCore-StarChartAPI/README.md

-# Build a Starchart Web API using ASP.NET Core PS
+# Build a Starchart Web API using ASP.NET Core

 The Build a Starchart Web API using ASP.NET Core Application is designed to allow users to submit and retrieve data about celestial objects.
 This will cover using EntityFramework to retrieve, add, update, and remove data from an in memory database and making it accessible via a web service.